Academic Expectations and Program Requirements

 Work leading to a Doctor of Philosophy (PhD) degree is designed to give candidates a thorough and comprehensive knowledge of their professional fields and training in methods of research.
 The final basis for granting a degree shall be a candidate’s grasp of the subject matter of a broad field of study and a demonstrated ability to do independent research.
 In addition, a candidate must have acquired the ability to express thoughts clearly and forcefully in both oral and written languages.
 Degrees are not granted solely for the completion of coursework, residence and technical requirements, although these must be met.

 For a student who has completed a master’s degree, a Doctor of Dental Surgery (DDS), Doctor of Medical Dentistry (DMD), Doctor of Veterinary Medicine (DVM), or Doctor of Medicine (MD) at a United States institution, a minimum of 60 hours is required on a degree plan for the degree of Doctor of Philosophy.
 For a student who has completed a baccalaureate degree but not a master’s degree or a United States DDS, DMD, DVM, or MD, a minimum of 90 hours is required on a degree plan for the degree of Doctor of Philosophy.
+Some programs may have higher credit requirements.
+Please see the credit requirements in the program requirements in the Graduate and Professional catalog.

 Steps to Fulfill Doctoral Degree Requirements